kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ## Introduction

 Welcome to my second Full Stack Course project.
-This game is a modern twist on the popular game paper scissor rock.
+This game is a modern twist on the popular game rock paper scissor.

 # See live webpage [here](https://kamil-kw.github.io/Paperusus_Rocky_Scissorro/index.html)